jkru8/jkru8/README.md

 JKru

 I like coding
-And music
+and music
-And some other stuff
+and some other stuff

 :)